Volumes#

 Volumes on Kubernetes#

-SkyPilot supports creating and managing PVC (Persistent Volume Claim) volumes on Kubernetes clusters through three commands:
+SkyPilot supports creating and managing PVC volumes in Kubernetes clusters through three commands:

 • sky volumes apply: Create a new volume